 The Roberto Reis BRASA Book Award recognizes the two best books in Brazilian Studies published in English that contribute significantly to promoting an understanding of Brazil.
 The award honors Roberto Reis, one of the founders of BRASA, who was committed to developing Brazilian Studies in the United States.

-The author of the book must submit a cover sheet by e-mail to the BRASA Secretariat at brasa@brasaweb.org, and submit a printed copy of the cover sheet and a copy of the book directly to each member of the committee.
+The author or publisher of the book must submit a cover sheet by e-mail to the BRASA Secretariat at brasa@brasaweb.org, and submit a printed copy of the cover sheet and a copy of the book to either first book or senior scholar committee members indicated on the cover sheet.

 For a book to be considered for the award, its author must be a member of BRASA and up-to-date in dues.